rrycbar/learngit/readme.txt

-git is a version control system. git is free software.
+git is is a version control system. git is is free software.